August-Alm/synapse-iot-poc/readme.md

 In an earlier step, the `parquetdata` view was created.
 Use this view to verify if the `RawDataProcessor` is creating queryable parquet files.

 ![Parquet Query](static/img/parquet-query.png)

+## Extracirrucular: Synapse Lake Database

+The parquetdata still contains lots of superflous data corresponding to nonexistent readings ("temp", "humidity" or etc).
+Investigate the concept of a Synapse lake database.

 ## Reporting via PowerBI